ElementsProject/lightning/doc/TOR.md

 Other nodes can connect to you entirely over Tor, and the Tor address doesn't change every time you restart.

-You simply tell c-lightning to advertize both addresses (you can use `sudo cat /var/lib/tor/lightningd-service_v3/hostname` to get your Tor-assigned onion address).
+You simply tell Core Lightning to advertize both addresses (you can use `sudo cat /var/lib/tor/lightningd-service_v3/hostname` to get your Tor-assigned onion address).